-Student Affairs Office (310) 825-6281 Financial Aid Office (310) 794-1629
+Student Affairs Office Financial Aid Office (310) 825-6281 (310) 794-1629

-GRADUATE MEDICAL EDUCATION (GME)
+Graduate Medical Education (GME)

-Residency education has played a historic role in the University's 50-year commitment to the health of underresourced communities in South Los Angeles.
-Many of the physicians still practicing in these communities graduated from Charles R. Drew University, College of Medicine (CDU/COM) residencies.
+Graduate medical education has played a historic role in the University's 50-year commitment to the health of under-resourced communities in South Los Angeles.
+Many of the physicians still practicing in these communities graduated from Charles R. Drew University, College of Medicine (CDU/COM) residency and fellowship programs.